-\item In the classical part, $ \mathcal{M}_1 $ performs a classical procedure that results in accepting $w$ with probability $ \frac{1}{2^k|w|^2} $ for some $ k>1 $, using expected time $O(|w|^2)$.
-(This can be obtained by performing two consecutive random walks on the word $w$.
-For more details, see \cite{SayY14A}.) \end{itemize} If $w\in \mathtt{EQ} $, $w$ is accepted with probability 1 in $ O(|w|^4) $ expected time, through the classical part of the loop.
-If $w\notin \mathtt{EQ} $, the probability of rejection in the quantum part of the loop is larger than the probability of accepting in the classical part.
-Namely, we can show that $w$ is rejected with a probability at least $ \frac{2^{k}}{2^{k}+2} > \frac{1}{2} $ in $ O(|w|^2) $ expected time.
+\item In the classical part, $ \mathcal{M}_1 $ performs a classical procedure (two consecutive random walks on the string $w$ and then $k$ consecutive coin flips) that results in accepting $w$ with probability $ \frac{1}{2^k|w|^2} $ for some $ k>1 $, using expected time $O(|w|^2)$. \end{itemize} If $w\in \mathtt{EQ} $, $w$ is accepted with probability 1 in $ O(|w|^4) $ expected time, through the classical part of the loop.
+If $w\notin \mathtt{EQ} $, the probability of rejection in the quantum part of the loop is larger than the probability of accepting in the classical part, i.e., $w$ is rejected with a probability at least $ \frac{2^{k}}{2^{k}+2} > \frac{1}{2} $ in $ O(|w|^2) $ expected time.

 \textbf{2QCFA for $ \mathtt{PAL} $:} The 2QCFA $ \mathcal{M}_2 $ has three quantum states $ \{q_1,q_2,q_3\} $. \begin{itemize} \item It starts the quantum phase in state $ \ket{q_1} $ and reads the input from left to right twice.
 In the first read, it applies